 Choosing which setting to use on the filter multiport valve depends on how much dirt you have at the bottom of the pool.

-If there is very little dirt then you can set the valve to filter and jump to step 5.
+If there is very little dirt, you can set the valve to filter and jump to step 5.

-If the bottom is very dirty then you should perhaps consider vacuuming on the waste setting.
-If so then proceed to the next step.
+If the bottom is very dirty, you should perhaps consider vacuuming on the waste setting.
+If so, proceed to the next step.

 Step 4 – Top up the pool

-When you vacuum the pool on the waste setting the water that is sucked up through the vacuum hose will be expelled from the system.
+When you vacuum the pool on the waste setting, the water that is sucked up through the vacuum hose will be expelled from the system.
 Some pool setups send the water directly to the sewer system.
-Others just pump it out of an outlet, perhaps into the garden/yard.
+Others pump it out of an outlet, perhaps into the garden/yard.

-Whichever setup you have, the water level in the pool will go down while you are vacuuming – and quite fast too.
-So put the hose in the pool and top it right up before you start.
-This way you may be able to vacuum the whole pool in one go without having to stop and top up halfway through.
+Whatever setup you have, the pool water level will go down while you are vacuuming—and quite fast, too.
+So put the hose in the pool and top it before you start.
+This way, you may be able to vacuum the whole pool in one go without stopping and top up halfway through.

 Step 5 – Connect the vacuum and hose